 We are seeking a motivated and independent postdoc to advance the state of the art in remote sensing and geospatial data integration in the field of ecosystem ecology.
 The successful candidate will work with the Landsat and Sentinel archive in conjunction with very high resolution drone acquired imagery to investigate how vegetation and topography govern microclimatic variability in post-wildfire landscapes.
 The objective of this project is to quantify influences on post-disturbance microclimatic variability and its effects on tree seedling survival.
 The Earth Systems Ecology Lab (www.hurteaulab.org) is an interdisciplinary group of ecosystem ecologists in the Department of Biology at the University of New Mexico.
 We work collaboratively to tackle a range of question related to global change and forest ecosystems.

 We are seeking an individual with a quantitative ecosystem ecology or remote sensing background that is fluent in R or Python, has extensive geospatial analytic experience using any GIS, and experience with model-data integration.
 Familiarity with UAS data acquisition and processing using Agisoft and with geodetics (GNSS, RTKLIB) are a plus.
-Starting salary is $47,500 and the position is initially for one year with the potential for extension.
-Preferred start date is late-summer 2019.
+Starting salary is $48,000 plus benefits.
+The position is initially for one year with the potential for extension.
+Preferred start date is fall 2019.
 To apply please send your CV, two-page statement of research interests, and list of three references to Matthew Hurteau (firstname.lastname@example.org) and Dan Krofcheck (email@example.com).
-We will begin reviewing applications 10 June.
+We will begin reviewing applications 23 September.

 Across the western US, the area burned by wildfire has been increasing as a result of higher temperatures and earlier spring snowmelt.
 When temperature goes up, ecosystems dry out and become more available to burn.
 This relationship has formed the basis for projecting future area burned as a result of climate change.
 With the projected increase in area burned, the expectation is that wildfire emissions will also increase.
 In a prior study, we estimated a 19-101% increase in emissions from wildfires burning in California by the end of this century.
 However, the majority of fire projections, including our future work makes the assumption that there will be vegetation available to burn if a fire occurs.
 The problem with that assumption is that fire is a self-limiting process, meaning for some period of time after a wildfire occurs, there is not enough vegetation available to support another fire.
 Further, even if enough vegetation is present to support a second fire, the amount of vegetation may be lower than the first fire and result in fewer wildfire emissions.
 To determine the effects of prior wildfires on future wildfires, we modeled this vegetation-fire feedback by simulating forest growth and wildfire under future climate across three transects in the Sierra Nevada (Figure 1).
 We re-estimated wildfire size distributions at each decade from 2010-2100 to account for the effect of prior wildfires on future fire size.
 We used the area burned and the type of vegetation that it burned to estimate the emissions from wildfire.